sajjadmurtaza/hello_go/README.md

 ### **Final Notes**
 - The `Makefile` simplifies common tasks like database setup and migrations, making it easier for developers to get started with your project.
 - The `sqlc` configuration ensures that your SQL queries are type-safe and integrated into your Go codebase.

+- Encapsulation in Go is achieved through the use of exported and unexported identifiers

+- Inheritance (IS-A Relationship)
+- Inheritance is a mechanism where a child (subclass) inherits properties and behavior from a parent (superclass).

+- Composition (HAS-A Relationship)
+- Composition is a design principle where one struct contains another struct as a field instead of inheriting from it.